sylaspg/grasp-continuum/README.md

     - answer _y_ when asked _Revise default radial grid parameters?_
     - enter new _RNT_ and _H_ values (firstly, the defaults might be kept)
-    - enter new _HP_; use non-zero value to force the linearly-logarithmic grid, which ensures adequate grid density far from the scattering centre;
+    - enter new _HP_; use non-zero value to force the linearly-logarithmic grid, which ensures adequate grid density far from the scattering center;
-    _1.0_ or less is the good choice for a first try
+    _1.0_ or less is a good choice for a first-try
     - enter new _N_; in general, use as a big number as possible to ensure as long grid as possible;
     _5000_ is the default, but even tens of thousands of points might be required in some cases, which would require code modification (_NNNP_ value in `src/lib/libmod/parameter_def_M.f90`) and recompilation

     > **Please note:**
     > If calculations do not converge (_Maximal iterations exceeded_),
     experiment with the other grid parameters,
-    > and/or try the other method for initial estimation of the radial wave function for the continuum electron.
+    > and/or try the other method to estimate the radial wave function for the continuum electron.

     > **Please note:**
     > Only the `rmcdhf` code has been adapted for continuum orbital calculations, not